The electronic circuits are made of PCB, components connected to each other in a meaningful way to function as per the design specifications.

 These connections between the components is achieved by wiring or by PCB tracks.
-For a circuit on Vero Board, the multiple and single strand wires are commonly used and soldered with components in through hole package to form electrical connection.
+For a circuit on Vero Board, the multiple and single strand wires are commonly used and soldered with electronic components in through hole package to form electrical connection.
 PCBs do use soldering of through and SMT type components by means of pads, vias and holes.
 However the breadboard do not require soldering because of all ready built in electrical tracks inside.

 What is soldering..?